andypoon-0311/notes-azure-function-app/README.md

         )
 ```

 We will only reference the **getNotes** endpoint in this summary as there are further explanations and examples below for each endpoint.
 The endpoint is defined with a decorator (@) with a route *get/Notes* with one valid method of GET.
 Each endpoint will have it's own valid method respectively.
 It then logs the endpoint action with a message of "Python HTTP trigger function processed a [GET] request."
-You will have to access the logs through your_function_app -> Monitoring -> Logs.
+You will have to access to the logs through your_function_app -> Monitoring -> Logs.
 Basic knowledge of the kusto query language (KQL) is required to view these logs.

 ```kql
 traces